prajwol148/Logistic-Regression-Naive-Bayes--MLF/README.md

-** Question 1: How can I measure the performance of my model?
+# Question 1: How can I measure the performance of my model?
 ## Evaluating the Performance of Machine Learning Models

 Measuring the performance of a machine learning model is crucial for understanding its effectiveness in solving a particular problem.
-The choice of performance metrics depends on the type of problem you are trying to address.
+The choice of performance metrics depends on the type of problem we are trying to address.
 Here are some commonly used metrics:

 1. **Classification Problems**:
    - Accuracy